ketpic/ketcindy/forMac/ReadmemoreMacE.txt

       (2) Using other TeXLive
                  Execute the following 3)(1).
       (3) Using other TeX
-              * Copy setketcindy.command in ketcindyfolder to Desktop and edit paths of TeX with a text editor.
+              * Edit setketcindy.command in ketcindyfolder with a text editor.
               * Or install necessary files manually according to 3)(3).

 2) Install Cinderella, R and Maxima using files in Macstart.